vegaprotocol/vega/PROCESS.md

 This job will only run if the [Verify Linked Issue](# Verify-Linked-Issue-Job) job has run successfully.
 It has a number of steps that use GitHub GraphQL queries to retrieve and update data:

-1. **Get the project data**: gets variables such as the current sprint and specific kanban board column names.
+1. **Get the project data**: gets variables such as the current sprint and specific Kanban board column names.
 1. **Get linked issue `nodeid`**: gets the `nodeID` of the **most recent** issue that has been linked to the pull request.
 1. **Add issue to project**: adds the linked issue to the project board, if not already present.
 1. **Set issue project status fields**: updates the issue fields; sets the status to `In Progress` and sprint to `@current`.